 Our blog posts are mostly written by researchers funded by the North West Consortium Doctoral Training Partnership or involved with its events.

-The North West Consortium Doctoral Training Partnership (NWCDTP), led by The University of Manchester, is one of 10 consortia who will share more than £170 million in funding from the Arts and Humanities Research Council (AHRC) over eight years.
-This...
+The North West Consortium Doctoral Training Partnership is one of 10 consortia to share more than £170 million in funding from the Arts and Humanities Research Council (AHRC).

 The AHRC NWCDTP is inviting applications for Innovation Placements.

 NWCDTP Annual Conference 2018 – Call for papers deadline extended until Friday 17th August.